viktoriia-sokolenko/book-club-forum/README.md

-# Web Development Final Project - *Book Club Forum*
+# CodePath Web Development Final Project - *Book Club Forum*

 **By Viktoriia Sokolenko**

-This web app **allows users on the book club forum to interact with each other via discussion posts**
+This web app allows users on the book club forum to interact with each other via discussion posts.

+**The app has been successfully deployed.** You can check it out <a href='https://book-club-discuss.netlify.app/'> here</a> !

 Time spent: **20** hours spent in total